maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Foundation Set Up
 -----------------

-Before we begin to explore the code that make up our views, there are a few things you will need to do to follow along with this book:
+Before we begin to explore the code that make up our views, there are a few things you will need to do in order to follow along with this book:

 1. Clone this books [starter code][]:

         git clone git@github.com:maxxiimo/base-haml.git

-2. Create a brand-new Rails 3.2 application.
+2. Create a brand-new Rails 3.2 4.0 application.

         $ rails new <name>